bardzjhe/VoiceBot_PhoneCall_SIM800C/README.md

 [YouTube Video](https://www.youtube.com/watch?v=ZXnPMzmrmIY)

-As for the testing issue of testing ATK-SIM800C GSM/GPRS Module, please use XCOM V2.0 and, if necessary, RTFM :)
+As for the issue of testing ATK-SIM800C GSM/GPRS Module, please use XCOM V2.0 and, if necessary, RTFM :)